 This little guy is perfect for adding score lines to fold cards in half, make 3D boxes or even pretty rosettes for paper crafting.

-I hope you enjoyed this look into the basic Cricut tool set… if you’re ready to play with a few more tools here’s full break down.
+I hope you enjoyed this look into the basic Cricut tool set… now get ready to make something!

 Don’t forget to pin for later!